CircleCI-Public/backstage-plugin/plugins/circleci/README.md

 - CircleCI has pretty strict rate limits per token, be careful with opened tabs
 - CircleCI doesn't provide a way to auth by 3rd party (e.g. GitHub) token, nor by calling their OAuth endpoints, which currently stands in the way of better auth integration with Backstage (reference [feature request](https://ideas.circleci.com/api-feature-requests/p/allow-circleci-api-calls-using-github-auth) and [discussion topic](https://discuss.circleci.com/t/circleci-api-authorization-with-github-token/5356))

+## Release Notes

+### v0.1.0

+- New release under CircleCI
+- Please watch out for new updates in the coming weeks